 - Decisions from NC appellate cases affecting construction defects and standing, pre-litigation voting and procedural requirements, and assessments, collections, and attorneys’ fees

-- Sample bylaws and governing documents from specific communities across the state
+- Sample bylaws and governing documents from real communities across the state

 Click on the "In Depth" tab for author information and additional details.